-A membership site is one that has a portion of its content free to read and use and a portion locked to the public, and the only way to access it is to pay.
+A membership site is one that has all or a part of its content locked to the public, and the only way to access it is to pay.
+This is called a paywall.

-There are many benefits of owning a membership site, and here’s the 3 that are crucial to you as a business owner.
+There are many benefits to owning a membership site, and here are the 3 that are crucial to you as a business owner.

 A) You Control Your Financial Goals